 Average financing cost (5% of the sales price) we have to pay lenders - simply because we don’t have the money in the bank to buy such large amounts of coffee all at once.
 This ensures immediate payment to Argote Specialty Coffee when the coffee leaves the port.

 12 single farmer lots from the Argote and Muñoz families

 Recommended Ikawa profile

 You may use these images freely to promote Argote among your customers.
-If you do so, please credit Nick Levin for the first five pictures and Aukje Simone van Rossum for the others.
+Credits to Nick Levin and Aukje Simone van Rossum.